github/codeql/cpp/ql/lib/change-notes/2022-02-24-structured-bindings-in-ir.md

 ---
 category: minorAnalysis
 ---
-* Structured bindings are handled in the IR translation.
+* Many queries now support structured bindings, as structured bindings are now handled in the IR translation.